A commenter asked about this the other day: what's the deal with those red or white-strobe tower lights? What do they have for backups?

 The modern LED replacement code beacon -- about $5000.00, the last time I bought one -- looks nothing at all like this.
 It's a short, white-and-clear cylinder loaded with super-bright, heavy-duty light-emitting diodes, and it will leave you literally dazzled if you wire it up in a workshop and turn it on with your back to it.
 Ask me how I know!
 They put out the same amount of light and IR as the older ones.

-Light-bulb versions are flashed from ground level, either with a motorized gadget based on a traffic-light flasher, or a modern solid-stated flashers, and all the lights on a tower have to flash in sync.
+Light-bulb versions are flashed from ground level, either with a motorized gadget based on a traffic-light flasher, or modern solid-state flashers, and all the lights on a tower have to flash in sync.
 The old motorized flashers often used cams and sealed mercury switches.
-When that rule was made, I synced up the set on our tower by carefully aligning the cams: you can't see the tower at all from the room where the thing was mounted on the wall.
+When the flash-at-the-same-time rule was made, I synced up the set on our tower by carefully aligning the cams: you can't see the tower at all from the room where the thing was mounted on the wall.

 Code beacons have the same requirement for 360-degree visibility.
 Below the top level, they are usually installed in pairs to ensure that at least one isn't blocked by the tower, no matter where you are.
 And they often have ice protection, since the cost of replacement is high no matter if it is LED or incandescent.